Unsupervised Representation Learning - an Invariant Risk Minimization Perspective: Principal Invariant Component Analysis

+Building on the derivation presented in \citet{GPCA}, we proceed to develop a generative probabilistic (linear) model tailored to our IRM setting.
+By learning a generative model, we can sample new synthetic examples from the underlying data distribution.\\ Consider the generative model presented in~\ref{eq:LinGausModel}.
+The environment-specific expectation and covariance matrix are

-For simplicity, we'll assume from now on that $d_\mathrm{inv}=d_e=d$.\\ We would now like to extract our parameters $\mu_e(e),\;\sigma_e^2(e),\;A_\mathrm{inv},\; A_e,\;\sigma_\epsilon^2 $ from the population mean and the population covariance.
-First of all, we immediately got that for every environment that the environmental mean simply equals to the population mean.
-Now, let's look at covariance term.
-Since both $A_\mathrm{inv}A_\mathrm{inv}^\top$ and $A_e A_e^\top$ have a rank of $d$, their $D-d$ smallest eigen values are equal to zero, meaning that the $D-2d$ smallest eigen values equal to $\sigma_\epsilon^2$.\\ In order to simplify the upcoming derivations, we'll focus for now on the two environments case $|\mathcal{E}|=2$. \\ Let's now look at the subtraction of the two covariance matrices
+For simplicity, assume from now on that $d_\mathrm{inv}=d_e=d$.\\ In order to reconstruct the generative model, the objective in \emph{Probabilistic PICA} is to extract the model's parameters $\mu_e(e),\;\sigma_e^2(e),\;A_\mathrm{inv},\; A_e,\;\sigma_\epsilon^2 $ from the population mean and the population covariance.
+An immediate result is that for every environment, the environmental mean simply equals to the population mean over the environment.
+Consider the covariance matrix, Since both $A_\mathrm{inv}A_\mathrm{inv}^\top$ and $A_e A_e^\top$ have a rank of $d$, their $D-d$ smallest eigenvalues are equal to zero, which means that the $D-2d$ smallest eigenvalues of the covariance matrix are equal to $\sigma_\epsilon^2$.\\ In order to simplify the upcoming derivations, we consider from now on the two environments case $|\mathcal{E}|=2$. \\ Consider